openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 1. Editing the **Display Name**.
 Click the pen symbol to edit.
 2. Filling in the **Question** field.
 3. Filling in the **Explanation** field.
 When this is shown to learners is based on the selection in the **Show answer** panel on the right.
 4. Filling in the **Answer** fields.
 Select the correct answer(s) by ticking off the checkbox(es).
 Additional answers can be added by clicking the **Add answer** button.
 Answers can be deleted by clicking the trash can icon.
 Feedback can be provided for each answer.
-More information on feedback can be found in the following :ref:`Adding Feedback` section.
+More information on feedback can be found in the following section.

 =============================
 Adding Feedback